pdevharsthakur/Banking-System/README.md

 ## 📋 Overview

-This application allows users to manage bank accounts, perform transactions, and store data in a text file database.
+This application allows users to deomstrate operations on bank accounts done by banks , perform transactions, and store data in a text file database, make the programe to retain memory.
 It's designed with a clean, modular structure following best practices for C programming.

 ## ✨ Features